tjblackheart/shorty/README.md

 ## Usage

-* Copy .env to .env.local
+* Copy .env to .env.local.
-* Set the desired variables in `.env.local` or just export them at runtime
+* Set the desired variables in `.env.local` or just export them at runtime.
+* To add an admin user: Set APP_USER and APP_BCRYPT_PW.
+The latter should be a bcrypt encrypted string.
+* Set APP_SECRET to a secure random string, as this is used for the CSRF token.

 ## Dev setup